novalabiotech/novalabiotech.github.io/content/products/ovasure.md

 The Ovasure Ovulation Test detects the presence of human luteinizing hormone (LH) by visually interpreting color changes on the testing cassette.
 Anti-LH antibodies are immobilized in the test region of the membrane, while anti-mouse antibodies are in the control region.
 During the test, the specimen reacts with anti-LH antibodies attached to coloured particles on the sample pad of the strip.
 This mixture migrates through the membrane by capillary action and interacts with reagents on the membrane.

-If the LH level in the specimen is 30 mIU/ml or higher, indicating an LH surge, a colored band will appear in the test region.
-If no colored band forms in the test region or if the color intensity of this band is less than that of the control line, it indicates a negative test result, meaning the LH level is below 30 mIU/ml and at a basal level.
+If the LH level in the specimen is 25 mIU/ml or higher, indicating an LH surge, a colored band will appear in the test region.
+If no colored band forms in the test region or if the color intensity of this band is less than that of the control line, it indicates a negative test result, meaning the LH level is below 25 mIU/ml and at a basal level.

 ## Product Description
 Planning for a family can be an exciting yet challenging journey.
 Ovasure is here to help simplify the process by accurately identifying your most fertile days.
 This easy-to-use ovulation detection kit tracks the increase in Luteinizing Hormone (LH), which occurs just before ovulation, helping you pinpoint the best time to conceive.

 Ovulation, the release of a mature egg from the ovary, typically happens 13 to 15 days before your next period.
-During this fertile window, LH levels surge, indicating your optimal time for conception.
-With Ovasure, you can predict these 5 crucial days, eliminating uncertainty and enhancing your chances of getting pregnant.
+Just before this fertile window, LH levels surge, indicating your optimal time for conception.
+With Ovasure, you can eliminate uncertainty and enhance your chances of getting pregnant.

-To begin testing, determine the length of your menstrual cycle and refer to the provided chart.
-For a 28-day cycle, start on the 11th day.
-Simply collect your urine in a clean container, use the dropper to add 3 drops to the sample well, and read the results within 5 minutes.
-A positive result is indicated by two pink lines on C & T. If only one line appears on C or the line on T is lighter, continue testing daily.
-No lines or a single line on T means the result is invalid, so use a new test.

 Ovasure is designed to support you throughout your fertility journey, offering reliable, accurate results you can trust.